-Off-course each algorithm is used in the correct environment and usually doesn’t change the parent i.e type of algorithm.
-Refer to post “Machine Learning Algorithms“ for more details on machine learning algorithms and their use.
+Off-course each algorithm is used in the correct environment and usually doesn’t change the parent i.e. type of algorithm.
+Refer to the post “Machine Learning Algorithms“ for more details on machine learning algorithms and their use.
 Machine Learning entirely depends upon algorithms of two kinds i.e. Learning style and Symmetry & similarity.

 Machine Learning Process

 In other words, Machine learning algorithms “learn” from the observations.
 When exposed to more observations, the algorithm improves its predictive performance.
 The most basic rule and meaningful point to understand anything about machine learning are the quality of data it gets served with.
-So this means its purely driven by data sets to provide answers.
+So this means it’s purely driven by data sets to provide answers.
 It follows the GIGO method.
-The set of algorithms is as important as underlying data sets.
+The set of algorithms is as important as the underlying data sets.

 Statistics and Machine Learning

-The summation of Data, Mathematics, Statistics, Algorithms and Computing power can be called as Machine Learning.
+The summation of Data, Mathematics, Statistics, Algorithms and Computing power can be called Machine Learning.
 It can be equated to magic but can be compared with futurology, which is the study of postulating possible, probable, and preferable futures.
 The world views and myths that underlie machine learning.

 We have a classic example from linear regression (LR) which was developed in the field of statistics.
 Linear regression is studied as a model for understanding the relationship between input and output numerical variables.
 Now it has been borrowed by machine learning algorithms.
 It is both a statistical algorithm and a machine learning algorithm.